-There are 6 main greenhouse gases in our atmosphere which include: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons and sulphur hexafluoride.
+There are 6 main greenhouse gases in our atmosphere which include: carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF6).
 Carbon dioxide is acknowledged as the main contributor to warming while both nitrous oxide and methane have increased in the last century and are influenced heavily by human activities.

 - cost savings to Council and ultimately its ratepayers;

 - enhancement of Council's environmental credentials, including showcasing regional sustainability leadership;